 Many other brands in our sector try to bamboozle consumers with all sorts of dubious product claims, complex pricing structures, fancy packaging, sly marketing tricks and dodgy T&Cs.
 Frankly, we think that it is a load of rubbish and we wanted to be a complete breath of fresh air to the men’s personal care market.
 I think consumers really appreciate that authentic, honest, simple approach – after all, they have more important things to worry about than shopping for razors and moisturiser!

 Subscription models are everywhere at the moment.
+Nutmeg doesn’t offer a subscription, but we do encourage customers to contribute regularly as itat the moment.
+Nutmeg doesn’t offer a subscription, but we do encourage customers to contribute regularly as it.
 Nutmeg doesn’t offer a subscription, but we do encourage customers to contribute regularly as it’s great investment practice.
 Do you think we’re starting to reach a saturation point for the number of subscriptions people are willing to maintain?
 And how do you think Cornerstone can continue to add value for subscribers?

 Yes, we are certainly reaching saturation point!
 The explosion in the number of subscription companies out there is being driven by entrepreneurs and investors thinking it is a really profitable business model, rather than companies actually taking the time to consider whether a subscription is a more convenient or useful way to sell their products or services from the customer’s perspective.